 In addition to having tires rotated, check to make sure tires are properly inflated at the pressure specified in the owner's manual.
 This prevents unnecessary wear and helps extend tire life.

 "It costs barely anything to make sure your tires are properly inflated, and air is practically free," says Steven Eppinger, president and CEO of Ownersite.com, a Web site that helps car owners track their maintenance histories.
-"Your car will be safer, your tires will last longer and you will get better gas mileage.
-You get all of this for just taking a couple of minutes each week to check tire pressure.
-With gas prices close to $4 a gallon in some places, that kind of savings can add up quickly."
+Keeping your tires properly inflated will get you better gas mileage, Eppinger says.
+And with gas prices around $3.50 in some places, savings can add up quickly.

-The Car Care Council also recommends getting your tires aligned once a year.
-A tire alignment adjusts your vehicle's steering and suspension so that it's in line with your car manufacturer's specifications.
+The Car Care Council also recommends getting your car's wheel alignment checked once a year.
+An alignment adjusts your vehicle's steering and suspension so that it's in line with your car manufacturer's specifications.